ratify-project/ratify/docs/quickstarts/ratify-on-azure.md

     ```
 ### When Azure Policy Addon is enabled on AKS
 1. Ensure your AKS cluster is 1.26+
-2. `az feature register -n AKS-AzurePolicyExternalData --namespace Microsoft.ContainerService`.
-If the feature flag is first to register, you need to disable and re-enable azure policy addon.
+2. `az feature register -n AKS-AzurePolicyExternalData --namespace Microsoft.ContainerService`
 3. Install Ratify on AKS from helm chart:

     ```bash